IBM-Cloud/docs-services/services/Apprenda/index.md

 ## First Time Setup
- If you are the first member of a Bluemix Organization to access the platform, you will be prompted to create a new Development Team.
-Once subscribed, you will be forwarded to a page that includes a Signup Token.
-Follow the link to the Developer Portal and use the token to create your Development Team.
+ If you are the first member of a Bluemix Organization Space to access the platform, you will be prompted to create a new Development Team.
+Once subscribed, you will be forwarded to a registration page that includes a Signup Token.
+Complete the form to create your new Developer Team.

- From there you will be able to add additional users and upload your applications, as well as manage resource allocation, security policies, and monitoring.
+ From there you will be presented with a list of tutorials, including deploying your own app, using the Visual Studio Extension, understanding how billing works, andusing IBM Watson services.

+ You can access the platform portal directly at https://apps.bm.apprenda.com.

-## Alpha Release
+## Pricing
- This is an Alpha release and should not be used for production workloads.
-A resource policy is in effect to limit workloads to 500MB of RAM and 50MB of storage.
-Each development team is limited to 2GB of RAM and 1GB of storage.
+ Pricing is based on gigabytes per hour for RAM resources used by each running application workload you deploy.
+RAM resources are determined by Resource Policies you allocate while configuring your application (Small, Medium, Large).
+Once allocated, the minimum billable time unit is 1 hour.
+Additional users can be added via the Apprenda Developer Portal at no additional cost.
+Users are added directly to the Apprenda Platform, IBM accounts are not required.
+Additional information can be found [here](https://apps.bm.apprenda.com/tutorial/how-bluemix-net-billing-works.html).

 <!-- Related links moved to toc file: